magento/architecture/design-documents/service-isolation/caching-layer.md

 ### Resolutions
  - Model "Remote cache dedicated to each service" is most suitable for application data cache.
  - Don't use reverse proxy for caching requests in service-to-service communication until it's needed
- - REST entry point on each service for cache invalidation should be created.
+ - Cache invalidation will be event driven, should be described in separate proposal.
- - Consider possibility of cache invalidation by publishing events in the message queue.
  - Application data cache versioning should be described in a separate document.
  - Create HLD for caching API REST requests (GET).
  - HTTP cache will not actually handle caching of GraphQL requests/responses since they're all done as a POST.
 GraphQL caching should be described in a separate document.